 Stride Health has taken this on by creating a mobile recommendation platform that allows you see prices and compare different insurance plans much like kayak does with flights.

-Collective Health has taken on building a complete solution to replace employer-based health plans to deliver better insurance individually and provide more transparency with the use of technology and software to deliver a more engaging experience.
+Collective Health has taken on building a complete solution to replace employer-based health plans to deliver better insurance individually and provide more transparency with the use of technology and software to deliver a more engaging experience acting as consultants and brokers for employer-based insurance.

 It’s going to take much more people working on this to make this change happen and to keep in place the rules that allowed for this transparency, like any other consumer good and service health insurance should be transparent and easy to understand.
 There should be a greater emphasis on this in Washington because this concerns people’s lives.